 “When was pizza first mentioned?” might be a question that cannot be definitively answered.
-Many of the films from the era are not on DVD or in streaming libraries, but instead sit in vaults somewhere.
-Some films might be lost entirely.
+Many of the films from the era are not on DVD or in streaming libraries, but instead sit in vaults somewhere, or are lost entirely.
 And this is not a question that scholars are rushing to answer.

-If I had to guess, it would be that the first mention of pizza was in a movie from the early 1950s that was made for the younger crowd, perhaps a teen romance, a musical, or horror film where a group of teens face danger.
-It’s probably an obscure movie — the most well-known teenage films were made after 1953, like the Frankie Avalon and Annette Funicello “beach party” series (starting in 1960), Elvis’s films (the first was 1956), and the classic teen angst film Rebel Without a Cause (1955).
+If I had to guess, the first mention of pizza was in a movie from the early 1950s that was made for the younger crowd, perhaps a teen romance, a musical, or horror film where a group of teens face danger.
+It’s probably an obscure movie, as the most well-known teenage films were made after 1953, like the Frankie Avalon and Annette Funicello “beach party” series (starting in 1960), Elvis’s films (the first was 1956), and the classic teen angst film Rebel Without a Cause (1955).

 Some Relevant Pizza History

 Perhaps the book Pizza: A Global History by Carol Helstosky (2008, Reaktion Books) would have the answer, so I took a look.
-It did not, but provides some useful information about pizza in 1950s America.
+It did not answer my questions, but provides some useful information about pizza in 1950s America.

 Before The Band Wagon’s 1953 release, pizza had been in the U.S. for a while — initially brought by immigrants from Italy — but its rise to mass popularity started after WWII, when soldiers came back from wartime and peacetime tours of Europe and the middle class was growing.
 Helstosky reports that the first home pizza kit was released in 1948 and the first frozen pizzas started appearing in grocery stores in early 1950s (with one frozen pizza maker selling five million pizzas in 1953 and 1954).
 And “[b]y the early 1950s, food critics worried that pizza might replace the hot dog as America’s favourite food.”
 So it is clear that pizza had a strong presence in the U.S. well before The Band Wagon was produced.